 These mods are strictly for fun and messing around.

-This mod replaces Geralt’s face with Mads Mikkelsen, the popular Danish actor who many believe the ideal man to portray the grizzled witcher.
+This is another mod that replaces Geralt’s face with Mads Mikkelsen, the popular Danish actor who many believe is the ideal man to portray the grizzled witcher.

 Enabling the Debug Console

-The Witcher 3 debug console allows you to write different commands that can spawn enemies, change your player character, and do other cool stuff.
-You can enable this console in two ways: manually (recommended) or by using a mod.
+The Witcher 3 debug console allows you to write different commands that can spawn enemies, change your player character, add money, and do other cool stuff.* If you’re messing around with mods, we definitely recommend enabling the debug console as well.

 - (Optional) Make a copy of the general.ini file (this is done in case you make a mistake).